 The Julio-Claudian dynasty began with the end of civil war and Octavian becoming the first emperor emperor, Augustus, in 27 BC.
 The family dynasty ended after 5 emperors: Augustus, Tiberius, Caligula, Claudius and Nero.
 Nero's suicide in the 9th of June, AD 68, at roughly 30 years of age, ended his miserable reign.
 A recent Smithsonian article debates whether Nero was evil or incompetent, but even this more forgiving view of Nero doesn't claim that he was good for Rome.

-Laffranchi (1911) describes (my translation): "At that time coins were the official journal that brought news of all political, economic and military events of the day.
+Coins were an important imperial communication channel: Laffranchi (1911) describes: "At that time coins were the official journal that brought news of all political, economic and military events of the day.
 Not only that, but even many years after an important historical event, it was also the coins that recalled, daily, the memory of past events to the eyes of the people."

-The reverse of this coin struck me as unusual and appealing, bringing to mind more modern coins showing trees e.g. the US quarter of the State of Connecticut with its Charter Oak, hiding place for the state's constitution (US Mint photo - not my coin):
+My coin of interest this week is from Vespasian, and the reverse struck me as unusual and appealing, bringing to mind more modern coins showing trees e.g. the US quarter of the State of Connecticut with its Charter Oak, hiding place for the state's constitution (US Mint photo - not my coin):

 or this 1652 Pine Tree Shilling from the State of Massachusetts (ACSearch photo - not my coin):

 My coin of interest today is described in RIC (2nd edition) as "archaising" - consciously imitating a very old or old-fashioned style.
 For Vespasian this coin imitates similar coins from Augustus, especially this one RIC 51 (ACSearch - not my coin):

 Laurel trees in Imperial Rome were associated with Julius Caesar, with Victory, with Apollo and the trees in front of Augustus' residence were recognizable symbols of the power and the era of concord achieved under Augustus: